Office of Inspector General

 Latest OIG News and Stories:

-The mission of the Office of Inspector General (OIG) is to promote a culture of accountability, transparency, and integrity to bolster public confidence in the School District of Philadelphia by rotting out corruption, fraud, misconduct, waste, and mismanagement.
+The mission of the Office of the Inspector General (OIG) is to promote integrity within the School District of Philadelphia.
+The OIG is charged with the authority to review, investigate, and report on fraud, waste, and abuse.